ggez/sylvite/README.md

 # sylvite

 An effort to make a nice collection of higher-level functionality and utility atop ggez.
+Currently only in the planning stages, since I don't really have time to make it happen full-time.

 See https://github.com/ggez/ggez/issues/235 for discussion.